Senior Notions

 The Grip Factor

-What sets these gloves apart is the textured grip.
+What really sets these gloves apart is the textured grip.

 Putting Them On — and Taking Them Off

-Putting them on is straightforward, but removing them takes a bit of technique.
-I’ve found it works best to gently loosen each finger first, then pull the glove straight off.
-Removing them from the wrist end tends to turn them inside out and makes the next use more awkward.
+Putting them on is simple.
+Removing them takes a trick: gently loosen each finger first, then pull the glove straight off.
+Going from the wrist end can turn them inside out, making the next wear tricky.
+Once I adjusted, it was effortless.

 Care and Maintenance